PEACE BE UPON YOU. YOU ARE FREE. A Zen meditation

 He was taken to the barracks where people too weak to move lay in bunks, confused, and terrified, not knowing what was happening.
 It fell to him to tell them.
 “Shalom Aleichem, Yidden,” he called out in Yiddish.
 “Ihr zint frei!”
 Peace be upon you, Jews.
 You are free!”
 He ran to every one of the barracks repeating his call of rescue, of freedom.

 The rabbi spent months there, helping.
 Among the survivors were a thousand orphans alone and needed tending.
-Among them he helped a teenager Elie Wiesel.
+Among them he helped a teenager named Elie Wiesel.
 I am hesitant to tell such a story here.
 I don’t want to cheapen the reality of Buchenwald.
 And.
 We are talking a horror.
 But what we’re invited into is something that is of a piece with this terrible story.

 We are being invited into a moment where stars die.
 And it is hard to look.

 It is easy to turn away.
 I’ve read that today about a third of Americans don’t actually believe there was a holocaust.
 More minimize it.
-While two thirds of millennials don’t even recognize the word Auschwitz.
+Two thirds of millennials don’t even recognize the word Auschwitz.
 So.
 So, there we are as human beings.
 Horrors too terrible to hold.
 So.
 We forget.
 We deny.
 It’s a trick we like to play with reality.

 Somethings are sufficiently terrible that we don’t want to believe them.
 We certainly don’t want to face them square.